Year-Off Training Program for Graduate or Medical Students in Clinical and Translational Science

-Prospective applicants should apply by submitting a curriculum vitae, a list of the applicant's publications, a cover letter describing the applicant's research interests and career goals, and three letters of recommendation, one of which must be from the dean of the applicant's academic institution.
+Prospective applicants should apply by submitting a curriculum vitae, a list of the applicant's publications, a cover letter describing the applicant's research interests and career goals, and three letters of recommendation: 1) Dean of the applicant's academic institution, 2) Rockefeller University Head of Laboratory, and 3) either from a faculty member, mentor, or advisor.
 The dean's letter must certify that the applicant has permission to interrupt his/her studies for one year.

 Please send all documents to:

 New York, NY 10065

 Applications are reviewed and selections are made by scientists in the Center on an on-going basis.
 Successful candidates will be required to submit the following documentation prior to beginning their training:

 - Proof of U.S. citizenship or permanent resident status.
 U.S. citizens may submit a copy of their birth certificate or passport.
 Permanent residents will need to provide a copy of their alien registration card.